mcwachira/mcwachira/README.md

 Full Stack Developer
 --------------------

-I am a dreamer .
-A fullstack developer who keeps learning to improve myself and achieve that goal of becoming a software architect .
-I lover of all things Javascript , someone who likes experimenting with new frameworks and tools and building software solutions.
+I am a dreamer.
+A full stack developer who keeps learning to improve myself and achieve that goal of becoming a software architect .
+I lover of all things Javascript, someone who likes experimenting with new frameworks and tools and building software solutions.

 * 🌍  I'm based in Nairobi
 * 🖥️  See my portfolio at [mcwachira](http://https://mcwachira.dev/)